 How is an assessment determined?
 The Assessor's Office studies the market and collects information about properties to estimate the fair market value.
 Please remember that the Assessor’s Office does not determine the total amount of taxes collected.
 It is the Assessor’s responsibility to find the fair market value of your property so that you may pay only your fair share of the taxes.
 The amount of taxes you pay is determined by a tax rate applied to your property’s assessed value.
 The tax rate is based on the funds needed to provide the services included in the approved city budget.
 Each year, sometime in October, this tax rate is set and it is reflected on the final tax bill which is due sometime in December.

 What if I think my tax assessment is higher than the fair market value?
 Taxpayers who believe their property is over-assessed should view the assessment data to verify accuracy.
 Property ownership as well as assessment data including such things like building square footage, age, acreage and assessment, along with a sketch of the structure(s) can be viewed at Assessment Data.
 If a property is listed with incorrect data, this could cause an incorrect assessment.
-If the data is correct and the taxpayer still believes the assessment is too high, s/he may apply for a property tax abatement.
+If the data is correct and the taxpayer still believes the assessment is too high, she/he may apply for a property tax abatement.
 It is in the abatement form any discrepancies in the data should be noted.
-The time period to file an abatement for 2014 is after you receive your final property tax bill and by March 1 of 2015.
-It would be necessary to provide evidence of over-assessment, such as a market value appraisal of your property as of April 1, 2014.
+The time period to file an abatement for 2015 is after you receive your final property tax bill and by March 1 of 2016.
+It would be necessary to provide evidence of over-assessment, such as a market value appraisal of your property as of April 1, 2015.
 If it is determined the assessment is at a higher ratio to market value than other properties in the City, an abatement would be granted, however if the level of assessment is at the same level of other properties in the City, then no adjustment would be appropriate and the abatement may be denied.
 More information on filing an abatement can be found at "Assessment Appeals".
 The abatement form is accessible here or in the Assessing Department during the filing period.

 What if I miss the deadline to file for an abatement?
 If you miss the March 1st filing deadline with the City of Nashua, no action can be taken for the current tax year.
 However, you may request a "spring review" in which the Assessing Department may review your property value for the following tax year.